Key Takeaways

 - Evaluate the result: "Am I dreaming?"

-Dreams share enough continuity with waking life that your trained prospective memory can fire during sleep.
-The 2020 Adelaide study found that participants who practiced reality checks with genuine questioning (not just mechanical repetition) had significantly higher success rates.
+Dreams share enough continuity with waking life that trained prospective memory may fire during sleep.
+The 2020 Adelaide study supports the idea that reality checks work better when they involve genuine questioning, not mechanical repetition.

 Key insight: It's not about doing many checks - it's about doing them with full attention and genuine doubt about whether you're awake.